Shota Rustaveli: The Knight in the Panther's Skin

-The Knight in the Panther's Skin has been translated into many languages.
-It was first printed in 1712 in the Georgian capital Tbilisi.
+The Knight in the Panther's Skin is a celebrated medieval epic poem written by Shota Rustaveli.
+It is considered the national epic of Georgia and one of the greatest works of Georgian literature.
+Although the poem takes place in the fictional settings of "India" and "Arabia," events in these distant lands are but a colorful allegory of the rule of Queen Tamar of Georgia and the size and glory of the Kingdom of Georgia in its Golden Age.
+The poem has been translated into many languages.
+It was first printed in 1712 in the Georgian capital, Tbilisi.
 The manuscripts of The Knight in the Panther's Skin occupy an important place among the works produced in Georgia.

-Two folios of this text, dating from the 16th century, are located in the Institute of Manuscripts of Georgia in Tbilisi, and some lines of the poem from the 14th century are also held there.
-All other copies of the poem date from the 17th century.
+Two folios of this text, dating from the 16th century, are preserved at the Georgian National Center of Manuscripts in Tbilisi, and some lines of the poem, dating from the 14th century, are also kept there.
+All other known copies of the poem date from the 17th century.

-Rustaveli mural portrait in Jerusalem
+Rustaveli's Fresco in Jerusalem

 The only known contemporary portrait of Shota Rustaveli was painted on the eastern face of the southwest pillar of the church of the Monastery of the Holy Cross in Jerusalem.
 It is set at the foot of two much larger images of saints and is accompanied by a Georgian-language inscription.

 The portrait was vandalized in June 2004 by an unknown perpetrator, who scratched out Rustaveli's face and part of the accompanying Georgian inscription with his name.
 Georgia officially complained to Israel after the priceless fresco was defaced.
 The portrait and inscription have been restored.

 Legacy

 The highest Georgian state prize in the fields of art and literature is the Shota Rustaveli State Prize.
 Tbilisi's main thoroughfare is Rustaveli Avenue.
 In Tbilisi, one can also find the Rustaveli Theatre, the Shota Rustaveli Institute of Georgian Literature of the Georgian National Academy of Sciences, the Shota Rustaveli Tbilisi International Airport and the Rustaveli metro station, among many other landmarks bearing his name.

-On September 3, 2001, Israel and Georgia jointly issued postage stamps to honor Shota Rustaveli.
-Designed by Yitzhak Granot, the Israeli stamp (3.40 NIS) showed the author with Hebrew text in the background.

-A street in Tashkent, Uzbekistan, in Kyiv, Lviv and Ternopil, Ukraine and in Gyumri, Armenia are named after Rustaveli, as well as a pathway in Jerusalem, which leads to the Monastery of the Cross.

-Georgian composer Tamara Vakhvakhishvili set Rustaveli's poetry to music in her composition Citation for voice and orchestra.